bpn1/curation/README.md

 You can learn more about jest and how to write tests by reading the [docs](https://facebook.github.io/jest/docs/getting-started.html).
 There is also a good [article](https://hackernoon.com/testing-react-components-with-jest-and-enzyme-41d592c174f#.tlptja67v) on testing with jest and [enzyme](https://github.com/airbnb/enzyme).
 The main [configuration](https://facebook.github.io/jest/docs/configuration.html#configuration) of jest is done in your package.json and the jest.config.js file.

 # Linting

-This template uses [eslint](http://eslint.org/) to check the projects code.
+This project uses [eslint](http://eslint.org/) to check the projects code.
 To this end it enforces the [airbnb coding conventions](https://github.com/airbnb/javascript).
 Further it defines the following build targets:

 1. `yarn run lint:code` - is used to manually start the linting process of all javascript and jsx files.
 2. `yarn run lint:autofix` - tries to automatically fix some of those linting errors.
 3. `yarn run lint:styles` - run [stylelint](https://stylelint.io/) on all css files.

-Further this templates uses the [eslint-loader](https://github.com/MoOx/eslint-loader) to continuously run the linting process together with webpack2.
+Further [eslint-loader](https://github.com/MoOx/eslint-loader) is used to continuously run the linting process together with webpack2.
 The configuration for the eslint-loader is contained in the `linter.part.js` file.